-1. If, in the judgment of the superintendent or his designee, a student's presence poses a continuing danger to persons or property or is an ongoing disruptive threat to the academic process, then the superintendent or the superintendent's designee may remove the student from

-Board of Education property and from all curricular and extracurricular activities.

-- 2. A student may be removed as provided in Section D pending the suspension and/or expulsion of that student as provided respectively in Section B and Section C. - 3.
+- 1. If, in the judgment of the superintendent or his designee, a student's presence poses a continuing danger to persons or property or is an ongoing disruptive threat to the academic process, then the superintendent or the superintendent's designee may remove the student from Board of Education property and from all curricular and extracurricular activities. - 2.
+A student may be removed as provided in Section D pending the suspension and/or expulsion of that student as provided respectively in Section B and Section C. - 3.
 A teacher may remove a student from any curricular or extra-curricular activity under his/her supervision.
 In the event that a teacher removes one or more students from any curricular or extracurricular activity, the teacher must give written notice of the reason(s) for removal to his/her principal as soon after the removal as is practical.
 A teacher may not remove a student from Board of Education property except with the permission of the superintendent or the superintendent's designee. - 4.
 The Superintendent or the superintendent's designee must hold a hearing within seventy-two (72) hours of the removal A written notice of the time and place of the hearing, the reason(s) for the removal, and of any intended disciplinary action(s) must be given to the student as soon as practical after the removal and prior to the hearing.
 The student must be notified in writing of his/her right to appear at this hearing to explain his actions and/or to challenge the reason(s) for the removal.
 The person who ordered or requested the removal must be present at the hearing.
 Within twenty-four (24) hours of any removal, the superintendent or the superintendent's designee will give written removal notification to the clerk of the Board of Education and to the parents, guardian or other custodian of the student.
 This notification will include the right of the guardian or other custodian to appeal the removal to the Board of Education or its designee, the right to be represented at this appeal and to request that this appeal be held in executive session. - 5.
 If a teacher removes one or more students and if one or more of those students is reinstated prior to a hearing by the superintendent or the superintendent's designee, then upon demand of that teacher, the superintendent or superintendent's designee shall give to that teacher, written notification the reason(s) for the reinstatement(s).
 The teacher cannot refuse to reinstate a student who has been reinstated by the superintendent or the superintendent's designee. - 6.
-If one or more students are removed from one or more classes, then that student or those students shall be kept from that class or those classes until the misconduct matter of the student or students is disposed of by reinstatement, by suspension or by expulsion. - 7.
+If one or more students are removed from one or more classes, then that student or those students shall be kept from that class or those classes until the misconduct matter of the student or students is disposed of by reinstatement, by suspension or by expulsion.

+Students are expected to continue themselves in a way that the misconduct matter of the student or students is disposed of by reinstatement, by suspension or by expulsion. - 7.
 In all normal disciplinary procedure cases where a student is removed from a curricular or extracurricular activity for less than twenty-four (24) hours and is not subject to a further suspension or expulsion, no part of this code shall apply.